-- o Stock control.
+- Stock control.

-- o Room-Delivery systems.
+- Room-Delivery systems.

-- o Re-provisioning of shelves.
+- Re-provisioning of shelves.

-- o Route picking (for customers).
+- Route picking (for customers).

 Reliable, flexible and low-cost navigation and localization methods will open a wide range of tasks to be performed inside buildings, for example hospitals, schools, offices etc. Ability to seamlessly locate items in indoors environments.
 Ability to semantically map a scene or interaction scenario.